Cherreads

 He needed an out.

 Turning to his left, he spotted his round-faced brother Josh chewing a slice of meat.
 He was the perfect scapegoat.
-The curly-haired glutton was always hungry, no matter how much he ate; however, Damon was honestly clueless about where Josh was putting all those calories in his 1.5-meter frame.
+The curly-haired glutton was always hungry, no matter how much he ate; however, Damon was honestly clueless about where Josh was putting all those calories in his short frame.

 "Hey, Josh," He called out, flashing his most innocent smile.
 "You want some extra?"